HomeMy WebLinkAbout1935-05-28 493

 Mr. A. Thomas Ferry appeared before the Board, and

-wanted to know what the Town was going to do about the
+wanted to know What the Town was going to do about the

-Elm -Leaf Beetle on private property.
+Elm-Leaf Settle on private property.
 He stated that

-the Town was spraying on private property and taking some
+Ferry on the Town was spraying on private property and taking some

 Government or the State was going to allow the Town any

-money to combat the Elm -Leaf Beetle, and if so, he would
+money to combat the Elm-Leaf Beetle, and if so, he would

 like to do the work.
 He stated that he thought that the